Skip to main navigation

 For more information about restoration fees see:

-Scrutiny fees
+Scrutiny fee

 If you’re not a UK national and your social work qualification is from outside the UK, you’ll need to pay a scrutiny fee when you submit your application to join the Social Work England register.